nwheels-io/NWheels/CONTRIBUTING.md

    Non-private fields are only allowed if they are `readonly`.
 Otherwise, they should be encapsulated in properties.

-1. Member separator lines.
+1. **Member separator lines**.
 For better readability, we separate members, or groups of single-line members, with a horizontal separator line.
-   - A separator line is typed as line comment consisting of the dash character: `//---`.
+   - Separator line is typed as a line comment consisting of the dash characters: `//---`.
 It starts at current indent in code, and continues up to column 160.
 It is preceded and followed by an empty line.
    - Example (read sources for more examples):
      ```
      public void MethodOne()